telefonicaid/fiware-tidoop/tidoop-mr-lib/README.md

 ####<a name="genericngsi"></a>Generic and NGSI specific jobs

 Of special interest are <i><b>NGSI specific</b></i> jobs that are only valid for NGSI-like datasets, such as those created by [Cygnus](https://github.com/telefonicaid/fiware-cygnus).
-Usually, these jobs have their <i><b>generic</b></i> counterpart, but the specific format of NGSI-like data (a Json document with several custom fields) makes very hard to obtain the desired transformation or computation.
+Usually, these jobs have their <i><b>generic</b></i> counterpart, but the specific format of NGSI-like data (a JSON document with several custom fields) makes very hard to obtain the desired transformation or computation.
 For instance, computing the average of a certain entity's attribute will require at least a map job on all the NGSI data lines in order to obtain the desired value, and then the average job itself; nevertheless, there exists a single NGSI job dealing with such a computation.
 Another example could be filtering by entity type, which is a transformation: by using the generic version, a complex regular expresion must be used not only covering the entity type value itself but also covering the search for the field name containing the entity type; the NGSI version only requires a regular expresion for the entity type.

 [Top](#top)

 ####<a name="flatkeyvalue"></a>Flat and key-value jobs

 Finally, there are (transformation, NGSI or not) jobs that add keys as part of their functionallity, while there are other (transformation, NGSI or not) jobs not adding keys at all.
-There are also other (computation, NSI or not) jobs allowing to add a custom key to the output they generate.
+There are also other (computation, NGSI or not) jobs allowing to add a custom key to the output they generate.

 [Top](#top)